nats-io/nats-site/content/blog/scale-new-location-same-great-event.md

   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-I am pleased to announce that [Swee Sng] (https://www.linkedin.com/in/sweehuatsng) is the lucky winner of the Sphero BB-8.
+I am pleased to announce that [Swee Sng](https://www.linkedin.com/in/sweehuatsng) is the lucky winner of the Sphero BB-8.
 Congrats Swee, We hope you will enjoy it!

 To those of you who did stop by the booth, it was great to hear more about what each of you are up to, how you use Linux and open source for personal projects, and at work, and your viewpoint on where the industry is heading.

 I had some really insightful conversations with some of you about IoT messaging - NATS delivers secure, lightning fast, and ultra low-latency messaging in this scenario.
 Those of you who are considering - or already taking advantage of - microservices architectures also had some great questions and comments.
-We're seeing many developers interested in breaking applications and complex services in many separate services, and NATS is a great microservices transport.
+We're seeing many developers interested in breaking applications and complex services into many separate services, and NATS is a great microservices transport.
 Finally, I talked to quite a few people looking for a more lightweight and faster messaging technology than traditional enterprise service buses provide, and we discussed some of the possibilities there and how NATS would make their life (much) easier!

 Here are a few photos from the booth:

 <img class="img-responsive center-block" src="/img/blog/scale01262016/IMG_0434.jpg" alt="NATS booth at SCALE">

-[Harsh Karmakar] (https://twitter.com/hkarmark) and [Henry Stapp] (https://twitter.com/hpstapp) enjoying meeting attendees and manning the booth
+[Harsh Karmakar](https://twitter.com/hkarmark) and [Henry Stapp](https://twitter.com/hpstapp) enjoying meeting attendees and manning the booth

 <img class="img-responsive center-block" src="/img/blog/scale01262016/IMG_0431.jpg" alt="NATS booth at SCALE">

 That’s me -- need a NATS shirt?
-I have you covered (pun intended!) -- just drop me a line [brian@apcera.com] (mailto:brian@apcera.com)
+I have you covered (pun intended!) -- just drop me a line [brian@apcera.com](mailto:brian@apcera.com)

 <img class="img-responsive center-block" src="/img/blog/scale01262016/IMG_0430.jpg" alt="NATS booth at SCALE">